Batch Bayesian Active Learning with Partial Batch Label Sampling

-To improve the efficiency of the selection process, we fix an embedding model and conduct active learning with Bayesian Logistic Regression on the embeddings.
-The embedding models include the CLIP-ViT-B/32 \citep{radford2021learning} for the WILDS datasets and DINOv2-ViT-S/14 models \citep{oquab2024dinov2} for CIFAR-10 and CIFAR-100, which are widely used in recent studies \citep{zhang2024labelbench, huseljic2024fast}.
+The embedding models include CLIP-ViT-B/32 \citep{radford2021learning} for the WILDS datasets, DINOv2-ViT-S/14 model \citep{oquab2024dinov2} for CIFAR-10, and BERT \citep{devlin2019bert} for the text datasets, which are widely used in recent studies \citep{zhang2024labelbench, huseljic2024fast}.
+The choices of the vision encoders (CLIP vs DINO) are based on the better-performing encoder in preliminary random selection experiments.
 To avoid numeric issues, we apply PCA to reduce the embedding space while retaining 99\% of the variance.
+The details of the encoders and dimensions before and after PCA for each dataset are shown in Table \ref{tab:dim}.
 For tabular datasets, we directly apply Bayesian Logistic Regression after preprocessing (apply quantile binning with 10 bins to numerical features, then apply one-hot encoding to all features).
-We use $k = 400$ posterior parameter samples for Bayesian Logistic Regression in all our experiments.